A modern guide to stepping up your job interviewing game.

-If you Google ‘job interview’, lots of tips for candidates will appear, but not so many for the people on the other side of the table.
+If you Google ‘job interviewing’, lots of tips for candidates will appear, but not so many for the people on the other side of the table.
 So where do you find all you need to know to nail a job interview from an employer’s perspective?
 Right here, that’s where.

 Over the course of three chapters we’ll show you all you need to master the art of job interviewing: